Skip to main content

 content: <p>Hello from the child!</p>

-...the navigation_groups element will be copied into the child page when it is saved (allowing you to specify a shared menu in one page and simply republish all the child pages with a standard Whitehall rake task).
+...the navigation_groups element will be copied into the child page when it is saved (allowing you to specify a shared menu in one page and simply republish all the child pages in Whitehall).

 The extends keyword copies over everything from the parent to the child.
 It then replaces parent elements with what's in the child if a duplicate top-level element exists in the child.
 For example, if the child page didn't specify any blocks, those too would be copied over from the parent.
 That's because extends does a shallow merge of everything in the details element of the parent.
 This means that it is possible to add more top-level elements that can be shared across child pages.